-Signature authority is granted by the Idaho State Board of Education to the VP/CFO, Mark Heil (as the Bursar).
+Signature authority is granted by the Idaho State Board of Education to the VP/CFO (as the Bursar).
+Jo Ellen Dinucci currently has this role until an interim VP/CFO is appointed.
 The VP/CFO can then delegate authority to individuals within the University.

 Only University officials that have specifically delegated authority from the VP/CFO may sign contracts obligating the University.
 Signature authority is specifically delegated by the VP/CFO in accordance with the Contract Policy and policies of State Board of Education (SBOE).
 University officials cannot execute contracts without express written approval from the VP/CFO.
 These delegations are limited to specific University Contract types and dollar amounts.